 Explore patterns of global health financing flows from 1990 to 2050 in an updated tool.
 View trends in global health spending with interactive bar charts, maps, and line graphs.
 For the first time, see tuberculosis spending estimates for low- and middle-income countries from 2000 to 2017.

 Analyze estimates of the world’s need for rehabilitation services from 1990 to 2019 in this interactive tool.
 Use maps, line plots, and bar graphs to explore global, regional, and country data on the number of people who would benefit from rehabilitation at least once during the course of their disabling disease or injury based on the Global Burden of Diseases, Injuries, and Risk Factors Study 2019.

-Where do we have the best data on the different health conditions?
-For any age group, see where the various data sources have placed the trends in causes of death over time.
-You can examine more than 200 causes in both adjusted and pre-adjusted numbers, rates, and percentages for 187 countries.
+Where do we have the best data on different health conditions?
+For any age group, see where various data sources have placed trends in causes of death over time.
+You can examine more than 350 causes in both adjusted and pre-adjusted numbers, rates, and percentages for 204 countries and territories.

 Analyze updated data about the world’s health levels and trends from 1990 to 2019 in this interactive tool using estimates from the Global Burden of Disease (GBD) study.
 Compare causes, injuries, and risks within a country, compare countries with regions or the world, and explore patterns and trends by country, age, and gender.

 How do input data become GBD estimates?
 Walk through the estimation process for mortality trends for children and adults for 204 countries and territories using the Mortality visualization.
 See source and comparative data and step through the stages in the estimation process to reveal the final mortality estimates from 1950 to 2019.